 - Heat the oil in a wok or large skillet over medium heat; when hot, add the onion.
 Sprinkle a little salt over the onions, then cook, stirring occasionally, until they are browned, about 7 - 10 minutes.

-- Increase the heat; then add the meat, along with the marinade to the onions and stir-fry until the meat is lightly browned; about 2 - 3 minutes.
-Add the beef broth; cook 1 - 2 minutes, then stir in the cornstarch mixture.
-Stir until thickened.
+- Increase the heat; then add the meat, along with the marinade and stir-fry until the meat is lightly browned; about 2 - 3 minutes.
+Return the onions to the work along with the bok choy bottoms.
+Stir fry 1 minute.
+Mix the cornstarch into the beef broth.
+Add the beef broth; cook, stirring, 1 - 2 minutes, until thickened.
+Add the bok choy tops.
+Stir until just wilted.

-- Place the rice into warmed bowls, split the meat and onions over and serve.
-You can top with some sesame seeds and sliced green onions if desired.
+- Place the rice into warmed bowls, split the meat mixture over and serve.
+Top with some sesame seeds and sliced green onions if desired.